 Today’s spotlight is on Danny Grant, a featured artist at a previous Figurative Art Convention & Expo.
+(Join us for the next amazing event > Realism Live: A Global Virtual Art Conference.)
 Enjoy this Q&A we had about his work, his young model, and more.

 Cherie Dawn Haas: Please tell us the story behind the painting above, “Big Dreams.”